Lochana95abe/BellyFatReader/finalPresentationSlides_IEEE-Paper_UpdatedTasks/UpdatedFinalVirsions/README.txt

 CHANGES I HAVE MADE

-The diagrams is bit unclear, I have uploaded new diagrams.
-(In the paper and separatly) some  references are missing, I add them
+The diagrams is bit unclear, PLEASE BE KIND ENOUGH TO REFER THEM IN THE SEPARATED UPLOADED JPEG FILES TO THIS FOLDER: tHANK YOU